-With more than 1.8 billion monthly active users, Facebook is a social behemoth that’s ripe for ecommerce marketing.
-Its variety of social ads — carousel, canvas, lead — give brands a plethora of ways to market to prospective customers.
+With more than 1.8 billion monthly active users, Facebook is a social behemoth ripe for eCommerce marketing.
+Its variety of social ads — carousel, canvas, lead — gives brands many ways to market to prospective customers.

 But Facebook’s video ads are perhaps the most versatile of them all.
 Read on for four ideas to help your video ads shine.